alessandrobattaglia/mikrotik-cheshire-cat-plugin/README.md

 ### Interfaces list

 You can prompt using the following data about interfaces:

 - Id
 - Default Name
 - Name
 - Running
 - Disabled
 - Mac Address

+### Is an entity at home?

+You can ask if an entity is at home based on the mac addresses you can add using the prompt "Add 'mac address' to ' entity'".

 ## Want to contribute?
 Ok, I agree!